 In June 2016, the City of Madison common council authorized the City of Madison to enter into an agreement with Madison Metropolitan School District to guarantee its share of the District's revenues, up to a maximum of \$9,274,000.
-As of December 31, 2020, the school district has drawn \$6,165,000.
+During 2021, a distribution of \$7,500,000 was made to the school district.

-8. Commitments
+8. Affordable Housing Transfer